 Controls should be representative of individuals without an outcome and ideally recruited from the same population as the cases.
 However, it is often difficult to implement random selection so as to recruit controls in an ideal fashion.
 There are several practical ways of recruiting controls.
 The first is a population control.
 We select eligible controls using community-based registries or records including residence registry, primary care records, neighborhood networks, and school directories.
-The second is a hospital control, which allows better access to medical information.
-For clinicians, this method is highly feasible.
-When cases and controls are selected from the same hospital, it will increase the comparability between two groups.
-However, patients in the hospital control group might have certain illnesses, and their characteristics may differ from individuals in the community.
+The second is a <a href="https://documents.org/hospital/hospi the hospital control group might have certain illnesses, and their characteristics may differ from individuals in the community.
 Thus, its generalizability will be limited.
 The third method is a neighborhood control, which has an advantage of matching socioeconomic factors.
 However, the difficulty in identifying and accessing cases' matching neighbors is a critical disadvantage for physician-researchers working at hospitals.